The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 pressure tab

+The ‘pressure’ tab concerns the first vertical dimension of the keys.
 The first parameter of the pressure tab offers sub-presets that adjust the following two parameters at once:

-note on lets you define at which point of the downward key travel an actual note is triggered, which is called the ‘note on’ threshold
+note on lets you define at which point of the downward key travel an actual note is triggered, which is called the ‘note on’ threshold.

 press curve adjusts the response of the pressure dimension with a curve.